My Upcoming Cruises

 Here are the details on all of the cruises I currently have booked

-Later in the year, Kellyn and I are going to revisit a ship we really loved... the Norwegian Breakaway.
+Later this year, Kellyn and I are going to revisit a ship we really loved... the Norwegian Breakaway.
 We sailed on her back in April of 2019, and there's kind of a funny story about why I decided to cruise on this ship for a second time.

 Norwegian Breakaway made her debut back in 2013... the first of a brand new class of ships for Norwegian Cruise Line... but in the years since then, Norwegian has brought out six newer ships.
 In fact, when I mentioned Breakaway to my travel agent, one of her comments was that it was kind of an old ship!
 My point is that with so many newer ships that have come out over the last ten years, even I had kind of forgotten about Breakaway and focused on the newer ships.